 When it comes to battery life, the advertised duration of playback you’ll get from one charge is around 10 hours based on playing audio at 50% volume while streaming on Wifi (as opposed to Bluetooth).

-You can also play music on it while it is plugged in, so if you need a longer playback time than 10 hours, that’s not an issue assuming you can plug it in.
+You can also play music on the Sonos Roam while it is plugged in, so if you need a longer playback time than 10 hours, that’s not an issue assuming you can plug it in.

-If you plan to use it outdoors for longer than 10 hours without a mains power supply then you could always look at getting a portable power station to extend the battery life, such as an Ecoflow that can charge the speaker as well as run many other gadgets – it’s such a great camping gadget to have.
+If you plan to use the Sonos Roam outdoors for longer than 10 hours without a mains power supply, then you could always look at getting a portable power station to extend the battery life, such as an Ecoflow that can charge the speaker and run many other gadgets such as a great camping gadget to have.